yanjia1777/tp/docs/UserGuide.md

 - If `YEAR` is not specified, the default will be the current year.
 - `STARTDATE(optional)` and `ENDDATE(optional)` can be any of the [acceptable date formats](#dateFormat). </br>
 - If `STARTDATE` is specified but `ENDDATE` is not specified, the default `ENDDATE` set would be the current date.
-- `up(optional)` or `ascending(optional)` if appended with sort, will sort the list in ascending order, else the default will sort the list in descending order.
+- `up(optional)` or `ascending(optional)` if appended with sort, will sort the list in ascending , else the default will sort the list in descending order.

 Examples:
 - `view`
 - `view income`